Ecuador's Cloud Forest

 The forest transforms by sunset: the sounds and smells intensify and other senses are awakened.
 You will discover the evening croaking of nocturnal frogs and incessant buzz of insects.
 Turning off flashlights, you will be able to observe sparkling fireflies and feel bats zipping by and on the ground, discover the faint glow of bioluminescent fungi all around.
 Owls and other nocturnal birds may call into the night, while the rustling of branches above us may mean that we're in the presence of kinkajous (Potos flavus), an arboreal mammal relative to the raccoon, making their way through the trees in search of ripe fruit.
 The excursion begins at 7 pm and takes about 45 minutes to an hour.
 We then return to the lodge to enjoy a delicious dinner.

-• Tailor-made journey • Transfers to from central Quito hotels • 2 nights' accommodation including all meals and soft drinks • Forest excursions with expert English speaking guides (apart from the Dragonfly gondola which is available at additional cost) • Specialized lectures • Waterproof ponchos and rubber boots • A visit to the archaeological site of Tulipe
+• Tailor-made journey • Transfers to from central Quito hotels • 2 nights' accommodation including all meals and soft drinks • Forest excursions with expert English-speaking guides • Specialised lectures • Wifi at the lodge • Waterproof ponchos and rubber boots • A visit to the archaeological site of Tulipe

 Pricing (per person) $NZD